colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Docs/DailyBriefing.md

 ## 1. Overall Project Goal & Current Focus

 *   **Project Goal:** To build a daily alignment journal that helps users live more intentionally by reflecting on their personal code and insights.
-*   **Current Sprint/Phase Goal:** With the enhanced documentation and handoff system in place, the current focus is to resume active development on HorizonFrame features, starting with [Next chosen feature/task - TBD at start of 05-25 session].
+*   **Current Sprint/Phase Goal:** With the enhanced documentation and handoff system in place, the current focus is to implement UI refinements on the Align, Collect, and Settings pages.

 ---